 Introducing the framework – 9 best practices.

 Bestseller authors Chip and Dan Heath created the framework for effective change management (SWITCH – Change when changing is hard).
-To keep their framework simple to copy, they formulated nine best practice rules and divided them into three pillars; they used a threefold metaphor (of an elephant, its rider and their path) to make it manageable.
+To keep their framework simple to adopt, they formulated nine best practice rules and further divided them into three pillars; they used a threefold metaphor (of an elephant, its rider, and their path) to make it manageable.

 In December 2017, we welcomed some 15 multinationals and law firms as new customers, and quite a number of existing customers picked up our innovation challenge with new user groups.
-These months, we are supporting them with our framework.
-So we continue to learn, and will of course keep on sharing our best practices for implementing contract automation.
+Currently, we are supporting them with our framework.

 Should you have any suggestions or questions, please let us know.